vecipher/Clematis3/README.md

 ### M9: deterministic parallelism (flag‑gated)
 The PR63 surface adds a validated config for deterministic parallelism.
 Defaults keep behavior identical to previous milestones.
 As of PR66, T1 can fan‑out **per active graph** via the deterministic runner, with stable merge ordering; as of PR67, minimal observability metrics are available when enabled.
 As of **PR68**, T2 can fan‑out across **in‑memory** shards with a deterministic, tier‑ordered merge (score‑desc, id‑asc; de‑dupe by id); as of **PR69**, T2 can also fan‑out across **LanceDB** partitions behind the same gate; OFF path remains byte‑identical.
 As of **PR70**, an **agent‑level parallel driver** allows multiple agents’ turns to compute concurrently while preserving deterministic logs; it is gated separately via `perf.parallel.agents`.
+As of **PR71**, log staging guarantees deterministic on‑disk JSONL order under parallel execution; the disabled path remains byte‑identical.

 ```yaml
 perf: